 If you’re new to e-commerce CRO, this framework should be used in tangent to a Read-Do checklist such as the 91-item list I’ve been criticizing throughout this article.
 (It’s a good Read-Do list if you want specific CRO tasks.)

-However if you are advanced, if your e-commerce site has the basics of CRO down, and you’re looking for a way to manage a balanced CRO effort, try the framework.
+However if you’re advanced, your e-commerce site has the basics of CRO down, and you’re looking for a way to manage a balanced CRO effort, give the framework a try.

 Interested in seeing if machine learning can increase the conversion rate ofyour e-commerce business?

 Get in touch today to learn more about how Granify can work for you.